 Preparation for the Major

-(1) two courses from each of the following three areas of competency:
+(1) Two (2) courses from each of the following three Areas of Competency

-Each course must be taken for a letter grade.
-The upper-division Education courses must be completed with a minimum overall GPA of 2.0
+Each course must be at least 4 units and taken for a letter grade.
+The upper-division Education courses must be completed with a minimum overall GPA of 2.0.